 What’s the difference between THC and CBD?

 There are actually over 112 cannabinoids present in the plants, each of which have their own unique properties and exist in the plant in varying volumes.

-Let’s take a look at the differences:
+But back to the two main players!
+Let’s take a look at each.

 CBD is short for Cannabidiol.